OTTOREIKU/DNDBeyond-Quick-Roster/README.md

 The next time you load up/enter a campaign inside of roll20 a new D&D Beyond button should be visible on the screen

+--

+How to use:
+- Make sure your character sheet is set to public

+- Copy the link to your sheet, click the D&D Beyond button, paste into the box and hit add character (rename the default character ID if you want)

+- click the new name that appears above the button and it will open the sheet(s)

+- If you wish to share a preset group of characters hit the share/copy button and then to input that string you hit the import button and then paste it into the new popup

+- Autorefresh is off so the first time you load a character sheet it will load the page but afterwards it will be instant flipping between multiple.
+If changes are made to a sheet, you need to turn Autorefresh ON and then switching back to the sheet will load it again